mxm/yoka/README.md

 Development
 -----------

-To trigger certain actions on the cluster, you can use the fab command.
+To trigger certain actions on the cluster, you can use Fabric's fab command.

+    # activate virtual environment
     source env/bin/activate
+    # list all available actions
     fab -l
+    # execute some actions, e.g.
     # start flink
     fab flink.master
     fab flink.slaves